 Medical Simulation Fellowship

-Fellows may select a two-year fellowship option and obtain a Master’s degree with a dedicated focus in education through the University of California Davis.
+Fellows may select a one-year fellowship or a two-year fellowship with a Master’s degree focused on education through the University of California Davis.

-Assistant Professor and Director, Medical Simulation Fellowship Program
+Assistant Professor and Co-Director, Medical Simulation Fellowship Program

 Department of Emergency Medicine